rafaellagp/Real-estate-price-prediction-FullProject/README.md

-# Immo Eliza - FullProject
+# Immo Eliza - Full Project
 ## API to predict the price of real estate sales in Belgium.

 Project created in the Bootcamp AI Operator at BeCode.
 October - 2022